PhilGeek/oxford-realism/perception.markdown

 # Prichard on the Sense Datum Fallacy

-Cook Wilson does not provide neither a theory of perception nor of the nature of appearances.
+Cook Wilson provides neither a theory of perception nor of the nature of appearances.
 However, Prichard's theory of appearing builds on some of Cook Wilson's insights.
 Following Cook Wilson, Prichard holds that the object of perception, like the object of knowledge, must be independent of the act of perceiving, and that an appearance is properly understood as an appearing of a mind-independent object to the perceiving subject.
 Prichard thus opposes any conception of appearance, such as Kant's, where appearances are states of a subject produced by external objects.
 For Prichard, canonical appearance attributions take the following form:

 > o appears F